 Lisa Bowlin Hobbs

-Lisa Bowlin Hobbs became known across Texas when, at the age of 30, she was picked by the Texas Supreme Court as its first ever General Counsel.
-In this capacity, she provided legal advice to Texas’ highest civil court on a broad range of matters, including ethical issues, open records requests, employment issues, and fiscal matters.
-She held primary responsibility for the Chief Justice’s administrative duties, including establishing judicial policy, and the court’s administrative docket; she oversaw pending litigation; and she served as liaison for Court to the legislative and executive branches, the regional presiding judges, and the chief justices of the intermediate appellate courts.
+Lisa became known across Texas when, at the age of 30, she was picked by the Texas Supreme Court as its first ever General Counsel.
+In this capacity, she provided legal advice to Texas’ highest civil court on a broad range of matters and held primary responsibility for the Chief Justice’s administrative duties.
 Prior to serving as General Counsel, she was the Court’s Rules Attorney.

 These unique experiences within the Texas judiciary are apparent in Lisa’s work in private practice.
 She prides herself in her judicial-centered approach to appellate advocacy.
 And her insight into the judicial process allows for innovative appellate strategy that makes clients return to her for advice again and again.

-Before becoming a Founding Member of Kuhn Hobbs PLLC, Lisa practiced at in the appellate section at Vinson & Elkins.
+Before founding Kuhn Hobbs PLLC, Lisa practiced in the appellate section at Vinson & Elkins LLP.
 She is an honors graduate of The University of Texas School of Law and graduated summa cum laude from Houston Baptist University.
 Lisa began her legal career as a law clerk for the late Texas Supreme Court Justice James A. Baker.